dogamak/ttk91-rs/README.md

 ```

-## Executables
+## Command-line utilities

 ### `ttk91repl`
 The `ttk91repl` provides a Read-Execute-Print-Loop environment for the TTK91 symbolic assembly
 language.
 It supports alternating between writing and executing code and provides multiple
-commands suitable for debugging.
+commands suitable for debugging both TTK91 programs and the emulator itself.

 ```text
 0x8000> LOAD  R1, =5